 So if you’re looking for a new routine, it’s time to throw on a pair of trunks, grab some foam weights (trust us on this one), and cannonball into your nearest shallow end.
 Remember: There may be no running around the pool, but running in the pool is fair game — and shockingly effective.

 We tapped Erika Lee Sperl, an L.A.-based strength and mobility coach, and team manager for the Australian fitness company 2XU, for her thoughts on how to get fit while getting wet.
 “Pool-running has been utilized as a rehabilitation tool for injured and recovering athletes for years.
 Once they’re healed, many athletes say goodbye to the pool — until the next sign of injury,” Sperl says.
 “But aquatic workouts can be an ongoing part of a training program, whether you’re training for strength, power, endurance, or general fitness.”

-In chest-deep water, your body weight is approximately 10 percent less than normal.
+In chest-deep water, your body weight is approximately 10% less than normal.
 Add in an increase in resistance, and you can train at a higher intensity without the strain or impact of joint-jolting land-based training.
-Here are some in-pool exercises and a couple of workouts you can perform in the water — no low-intensity aerobics included.
+Here are some pool exercises and a couple of workouts you can perform in the water — all high-intensity.